 6. Keep full-screen video when surfing on the Web

-Fortunately, there is a way to keep the full-screen aspect and to surf on the Internet in the same time.
+Fortunately, there is a way to keep the full-screen aspect and surf the Internet at the same time.
 All you have to do is to press the ALT + TAB combination when the video is playing in full-screen mode.
-To get back to the full-screen video on your computer too, just minimize the tab when you finished browsing.
+To get back to the full-screen video on your computer, too, just minimize the tab when you finish browsing.

 7. Factory Reset your Chromecast

 Having problems with your TV dongle?
-The first thing you should do is to reset the device to its factory settings and there are two ways to do this.
-Either from the Chromecast application where you have to select the FDR option under “Settings” or “Menu” or manually by holding down the button on your Chromecast for more than 25 seconds (until the little LED starts flashing).
+The first thing you should do is reset the device to its factory settings, and there are two ways to do this.
+Either from the Chromecast application, where you have to select the FDR option under “Settings” or “Menu” or manually by holding down the button on your Chromecast for more than 25 seconds (until the little LED starts flashing).